datanav/docs/configuration.rst

    * - ``external_system``
      - String
-     - Must refer to a ``external system`` component by ``id``.
-The role of this component is to do connection pooling and provide authentication services for the data sources using it -
+     - Must refer to an ``external system`` component by ``id``.
+The role of this component is provide services like connection pooling and authentication for the data sources using it -
      - Yes